Although Mara Plains has been renovated since our last visit...

 Cost of meal e.g. lunch: Included

-Drinks included: All drinks are included apart from champagne which is at additional cost.
-On our last visit it cost U$140 for a bottle of Moet et Chandon.
+Drinks included: All drinks available in camp are included in the rates, apart from Champagne which is at additional cost.
+On our last visit a bottle of Möet et Chandon was U$140.

 Honeymoons: Mara Plains is an exceptionally luxurious, yet unpretentious camp, and would suit couples who want to feel really spoilt, but enjoy a down-to-earth atmosphere.See more ideas for Honeymoons in Kenya